PatrikValkovic/regexp_inverse/README.md

 # regexp_inverse

-Application that generate strings based on regualar expression.
+Application that generate strings based on regular expression.

 ```